Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 CIPS Report

-It is equal to the ISM reports in the US.
-Figures are collected for the manufacturing and services sector and are exhausted by the Chartered Institute of Purchasing and Supply.
+It is equal to the ISM reports in the United States.
+Figures are collected for the manufacturing and services sector and exhausted by the Chartered Institute of Purchasing and Supply.

 Composite Index of Leading Economic Indicators